Sign In to see current Signals.

 Daily Technical Indicators: [See EWA daily technical indicators chart]

-The daily MACD line is above its signal line since June 8, 2017.
-This is an indication that the short-term trend is up.
-The distance between MACD and the signal line is relatively high and getting bigger.
-It indicates that the current short-term uptrend is strong.
+The daily MACD line is below its signal line since November 28, 2017.
+This is an indication that the short-term trend is down.
+The distance between MACD and the signal line is low, but getting bigger.
+It indicates that the current short-term downtrend is getting stronger.